epicfails1234567890-crypto/SUPER-MANEK-WEB-VERSIONS/README.md

 # SUPER-MANEK-WEB

-Full free release is in this link:
+Current release is in this link:

 http://super-manek-web.surge.sh/